jdpclarke/Milestone-Project-3/README.md

 - Implement database CRUD operations for the tasks table.
 - Create form handling for task creation and editing.

-#### Feature 3: Project Organisation & Collaboration
+#### Feature 3: Project Organisation

-**As a "CheckMate" user,** I want to create and manage projects, assign tasks within them, and invite other users to collaborate, so that I can organise larger initiatives and work effectively with a team.
+**As a "CheckMate" user,** I want to create and manage projects, assign tasks within them, so that I can organise larger initiatives.

 **Acceptance Criteria:**

 - Users can create new projects with a name and description.
-- Users can view a list of all projects they own or are a member of.
+- Users can view a list of all projects they own.
 - Each project view displays the tasks associated with it.
-- Project owners can invite other registered users to become members of their projects.
-- Project members can view and interact with tasks within that project based on their assigned role/permissions.
+- Project owners can view and interact with tasks within that project.
-- Projects can be marked as 'Completed' or 'Archived'.

 **Tasks:**